 Lathrop Dog Bite Lawyer

 Dogs are considered by most people to be members of the family.
-They provide valuable services to the police, military, and those facing a wide array of medical challenges.
-However, even the most docile dogs can attack or bite those they come into contact with.
-When this happens, it can leave a person with injuries that are often difficult and expensive to recover from.Common Injuries from a Dog Bite
+They provide valuable services to the police, military, and those facing various medical challenges.
+However, even the most docile dogs can attack or bite those they encounter.
+When this happens, it can leave a person with often difficult and expensive injuries to recover from.Common Injuries from a Dog Bite

 Injuries from dog bites can be severe.
 In some extreme cases, they can prove fatal.
 This is especially true when a dog bites an elderly person or child.
 Some of the common injuries caused by a dog bite or attack include: